c123ian/advanced_podcast_gen/README.md

 - Support additional [input formats](https://github.com/meta-llama/llama-recipes/pull/750) (i.e. YouTube URLs, requires Modal Labs 'Team 'subscription in order to avail of IP Proxy)
 - Take advantage of Barks [MUSIC], implement music at the start or end of a podcast using Bark's `♪ ` surronding lyrics gnerated by an LLM (based on podcast topic).
    - The TTS sometimes does hallucinate/generate music at the end of a podcast by itself.
+   - Use Bark-small would reduce generation time further but at a quality cost

 - Experiment with an alternative TTS model, perhaps with faster generation, could try the newly released [1B CSM variant](https://github.com/SesameAILabs/csm)
 - Add more granular control over podcast style and format (allow user to make addional comments and concatinate that to the scrip generating prompt - similar to Googl'es NotebookLLM feature).
 - Improve summarization for very long content rather then harsh truncation.